yyaadet/AIGC/README.md

 # Get start

-You can try our demo site.
-[Click here](http://stable-diffusion.51zhi.com/)
+You can try our demo site. [https://stable-diffusion.51zhi.com/](https://stable-diffusion.51zhi.com/)

 Open the home page to generate image by text.